scholarslab/scholarslab.github.io/collections/_posts/2012-12-06-music-theory-in-ruby.md

 layout: post
 slug: music-theory-in-ruby
 title: Music Theory in Ruby
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- praxis music
+- music
 - praxis program
-- Programming
+- code
 ---

 Learning (and playing) with Ruby these past few weeks I've been looking for ways to solve modest, day-to-day Humanities problems.
 Digital Humanities, after all, doesn't just have to be about big questions like crowdsourcing, right?